 A Nottingham Potential Bursary provides an additional £1,000 in year one.
 To be eligible you must meet at least one of the following criteria:

-For more information about the Core and Nottingham Potential Bursaries, including links to application forms, please go to the Guaranteed Bursaries pages
+For more information about the Core and Nottingham Potential Bursaries, please go to the Guaranteed Bursaries pages

 The University offers two Graduate Entry Medicine Scholarships.
 Details of the schemes are available from the Bursaries and Scholarships pages.

 Eligible students may also apply to The Student Hardship Fund and The Childcare Support Scheme.
 For further information and eligibility criteria please visit the Support Funds web page.

 GEM students are expected to have made realistic provision at the start of the course to fund both their tuition fee liability and living costs.
 However, if a student has made reasonable provision but is faced with unexpected essential costs or an unforeseen change of circumstances the Funding & Financial Support team may be able to help.
 We offer support and advice to students and can also make referrals to other support services.

 Students on the GEM course may be eligible to apply for the Disabled Students Allowances.